powerjg/learning_gem5/part1/cache_config.rst

 The BaseCache SimObject declaration can be found in :file:`src/mem/cache/BaseCache.py`.
 This Python file defines the parameters which you can set of the SimObject.
-Under the hood, when the SimObject is instantiated these parameters are passed to the C++ imlpemenation of the object.
+Under the hood, when the SimObject is instantiated these parameters are passed to the C++ implementation of the object.

 .. code-block:: python